6 facts you need to know about Heartworm

 4. Treatment is often deadly

-While prevention of heartworm is easy and inexpensive (see our options below!), the treatment of a dog with heartworm is difficult, extremely expensive, and often results in disastrous side effects, including death.
+While prevention of heartworm is easy and inexpensive, the treatment of a dog with heartworm is difficult, extremely expensive, and often results in disastrous side effects, including death.

 Treatment of a heartworm positive dog usually requires a course of injections of a drug called an 'adulticide' (which literally means 'adult worm killer'), and close monitoring and management of any resulting complications.
 Complications can occur after the worm has been killed, due to the dead worm's body either causing a blockage, problems breathing, or an anaphylactic reaction.
 Part of the treatment regime actually involves antihistamines and/or steroids to reduce the risk of this anaphylactic shock.

-Some dogs even require a surgery to physically remove heavy numbers of worms from the chambers of their heart (gross!).
+Some dogs even require a surgery to physically remove heavy numbers of worms from the chambers of their heart.
+The moral of the story?
+Prevention is always better than cure

 Basically, most forms of heartworm prevention drugs target and kill the immature larvae, but don't have an effect on hardier adult worms.
 However, there are some forms of heartworm prevention, such as milbemycin, that can kill adult heartworms.
 If microfilaria are left for a few months, they will grow and mature.
 If you then give an adult-killing preventative once an adult worm has 'set up shop' in your dog's heart, there is the potential for a blockage or a serious reaction if the worm dies.